-- The Dragon: The Kukri-wielding blonde, and very much mute, Katya.
+- The Dragon: The knife-wielding blonde, and very much mute, Katya.

 - Eureka Moment: Running into a band of underaged looters ("There's no cops anywhere, it's like Christmas!
-You could steal City Hall") makes McClane realize that the Big Bad's ploy is likely a distraction.
+You could steal City Hall") makes McClane realize that the Simon's ploy is likely a distraction.

 - Even Evil Has Standards:

 Simon: I'm a soldier, not a monster.
 Even though I sometimes work for monsters.

 - Simon Gruber, after he reveals that the bomb planted in a school was a fake.
 His Affably Evil approach comes back to haunt Simon when McClane is able trace him back thanks to the text of an aspirin bottle that Gruber hands to John when McClane is tied and distressed.

 - Simon's men, when entering the Federal Reserve, are shown to leave the guards alive by tranquilizing them, and only kill anyone who tries to resist (such as the guard who Katya uses a carving knife to slice to death after attempting to fire a shotgun at the other robbers while yelling loudly).
 A henchman pretending to be a foreman also angrily starts to chew out Otto after that guy shoots Walsh, only for one of the "cop" henchmen to inform him that Otto doesn't speak English.

 - Zeus passes off a suitcase bomb to two of Simon's henchmen who are disguised as cops.
 They take it, because not doing so would have blown their cover.
 But then, the first guy admonishes his partner for starting to leave it on the sidewalk which also doubles as Foreshadowing.Rogue Cop (in German): What are you...
 Some kid could...